PRAISE-group/guidelines-technical/README.md

 # Writing a paper is a hard task.

 Get the algorithm section and experiments sections completed atleast 15 days before the actual paper submission time.
+Most of these points are applicable to PL or SE papers, but it can be extended to a generalized setting.

 ## Paper Repo Structure